MicrosoftDocs/Viva/Viva/solutions/data-lakes/viva-insights.md

 audience: Admin
 ---

-# Viva Insights Data Lake Solution
+# Viva Insights data lake solution

-You can use this Data Lake Solution to extract, transform, and load (ETL) Microsoft Viva Insights data into a database and then report on it through Power BI as an end-user platform.
+You can use this solution to extract, transform, and load (ETL) Microsoft Viva Insights data into a database and then report on it through Power BI as an end-user platform.
 The key features of this workload:

 - Automated pipeline to avoid manual interaction with the Viva Insights Query designer.
 - Instructions and guidelines on managing and loading Viva Insights historical data.